-Tree Farm Organization.
 Be sure your crew takes time to learn about the forests and various forest practices taking place at Philmont.
 A visiting Forester will be available to visit with crew.
+Between Hunting Lodge and Clarks Fork, near Cito Reservoir, a Demonstration Forest has been developed with the support of the American Tree Farm Organization.